iain/metrical/README.md

 things break.
 I try to fix the issues I come across inside Metrical, by making a dependency of a dependency a fixed dependency of Metrical.
 It's difficult to do this right.

-If you get a message like `can't activate X, already activated Y`, or something similar.
-Please report it in Github issues.
+If you get a message like `can't activate X, already activated Y`, or something similar, you can open an issue.
 Please include the entire error message and the output of `gem list` and the version of Ruby you are using.

 ---
 Copyright 2010-2011, [Iain Hecker](http://iain.nl) - Released under the MIT License.